Tofu green Thai curry in a spicy coconut cream sauce elevated with loads of fresh coriander & Thai basil with crispy soy sauce tofu chunks.

 - Just before you start cooking drain the marinade from the tofu.

-- Heat a wok over a medium-high heat and when it is hot, add the oil, Thai green curry paste and bashed lemongrass stick, then cook for 30 seconds-1 minute mashing the curry paste.
+- Heat a wok over a medium-high heat and when it is hot, add the oil, Thai green curry paste and bashed lemongrass stick, then cook for 30 seconds to 1 minute, mashing the curry paste into the oil.

 - Add the garlic, green chilli and lime leaves and stir fry for another 30 seconds.

 - Pour in the stock and add the soy sauce, lime juice and brown sugar.
-Start with highly lower amounts of the final three of these ingredients and balance them to your taste.
+Start with the lower amounts of the final three of these ingredients and balance them to your taste.

 - When you have two minutes left on the tofu, add the sugar snap peas and tenderstem broccoli to the curry sauce and cook for a final 2 minutes.